lucarin91/ISS-project/REPORT.md

   <text></text>
 </m:getVerseResponse>
 ```
-We can notise than the invokation of the service A and B are not stopped by the foult and the orchestrator give therir result, but actually that kind of verse is not found so the text tag is empty and the braille service return a empty image.
-Instead the foult fandler for the `reply_fault` add a string in the audio tag and so we can report to the client that no audio track are found for that verse.
+We can notice than the invocation of the service A and B are not stopped by the fault and the orchestrator give their result, but actually that kind of verse is not found so the text tag is empty and the braille service return a empty image.

-The check fo the `to_fault` is more complicated because it have to be simulated that no answare from the proxy is received after in 10 seconds.
-To simulate this behainvor, was added a wait command inside the proxy BPEL that wait more than 10 seconds before invoke the callback.
-In this way the output of one of the before test is:
+The most difficult one is the `to_fault` because in this case we have to simulate a delay in the async asware of the proxy in such a wait the timeout iof 10 second is triggered.
+For this reason by adding a wait command in the WS-BPEL of the proxy before the invocation we can have the following output:
 ```
 <SOAP-ENV:Fault>
   <faultcode>SOAP-ENV:Client</faultcode>